Updated

 The most popular plan for individual developers.
 Pro includes:

-This is where the nuance lives: if you stick to Auto mode, you won’t hit limits.
-If you manually select Claude Opus 4.6 for every query, you’ll burn through credits.
-Most developers report the Pro plan covers their needs comfortably — heavy users pushing agents all day may find overages.
+This is where the nuance lives: if you stay in Auto mode, that usage doesn’t draw down your included limits, so you’ll rarely hit a wall.
+If you manually select a frontier model like Claude Opus 4.8 for every query, you’ll consume your included usage faster.
+Most developers report Pro covers their needs comfortably — heavy users pushing agents all day may tip into on-demand charges.

 Pro+ — $60/month

-Three times the monthly credits ($60 pool), otherwise identical to Pro.
-Built for developers running agents continuously or working with very large codebases where premium model calls are frequent.
+Roughly three times Pro’s included usage, otherwise identical in features.
+Cursor recommends Pro+ for daily agent users — developers running agents continuously or working with very large codebases where premium-model calls are frequent.

 Ultra — $200/month

-Twenty times Pro’s credit allocation.
-Priority access to new features and experimental models.
-Primarily relevant for teams using parallel agents at scale or power users who genuinely max out Pro+ in a single week.
+Cursor’s top individual tier, with roughly 20x Pro’s included usage plus priority access to new features and experimental models.
+It’s aimed at agent power users who genuinely max out Pro+ in a single week or run parallel agents at scale.
 Most individuals won’t need it.

 Enterprise — Custom pricing

-Includes everything in Teams plus pooled usage across the whole organization, dedicated support, invoice billing, and custom security configurations.
+Includes everything in Teams plus pooled usage across the whole organization, invoice/PO billing, SCIM seat management, repository/model/MCP access controls, audit logs, an AI code-tracking API, and priority support.
 Contact Cursor for pricing.

 Key Features: What Makes Cursor Different